UnravelSports/unravelsports/README.md

 🌀 Contributing
 ----
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+Please don't hesitate to create a Pull Request for any non-game winning features you have implemented!

 An overview on how to contribute can be found in the [**contributing guide**](CONTRIBUTING.md).